Randy Kraft: Resurfacing of the Freeway Killer

 Following the December 1976 murder of Fuchs, Kraft is not known to have killed again for sixteen months.
-On January 3, 1978, homicide investigators again convened to discuss progress concerning the manhunt for the still-unidentified killer.
-By this time, investigators knew there was more than one murderer at large: the previous July, police had arrested Patrick Kearney, who subsequently confessed to the murders of 28 boys and young men, many of whom he had dissected and discarded in trash bags beside freeways in southern California.
-Although Kraft had dismembered some of his victims, he never killed his victims by shooting them in the temple as Kearney had.
-Additionally, Kearney had never tortured any of his victims: his modus operandi differed significantly from Kraft's, and investigators were certain that an unrelated killer was still at large.
+On January 3, 1978, homicide investigators again convened to discuss progress in the manhunt for the still-unidentified killer.
+By this time, investigators knew there was more than one murderer at large.
+Police had already arrested Patrick Kearney the previous July; Kearney subsequently confessed to the murders of 28 boys and young men, many of whom he had dissected and discarded in trash bags beside freeways in southern California.
+Although Kraft had also dismembered some of his victims, he had never shot them in the temple, as Kearney had done.
+Additionally, Kearney did not subject his victims to physical torture, which was a distinct feature of Kraft's modus operandi.

 On April 16, 1978, Kraft abducted an 18-year-old Marine named Scott Michael Hughes.
 Hughes was plied with Valium before Kraft slit open his scrotum and removed one of his testicles, then strangled him to death with a ligature before discarding his fully clothed body—missing only his shoelaces—beside a freeway on-ramp in Anaheim.
 Two months later, on June 11, the body of 23-year-old Roland Gerald Young was found near a San Diego freeway.
 Young had been emasculated before being stabbed to death.
 Abrasions to his body indicated that he had been pushed from a vehicle traveling at high speed.
 Eight days later, the body of a 20-year-old Marine named Richard Allen Keith was found discarded beside a road on Moulton Parkway.
 He had last been seen alive by his girlfriend in the city of Carson.
 Welts on Keith's wrists indicated that he had been bound before he was strangled with a ligature.
 Froth in his throat indicated that he was also drowning as a result of flurazepam and alcohol he had consumed at the time he was strangled.
 Keith is believed to be referred to on Kraft's scorecard as "Marine Carson."